ivadomed/model_seg_mouse-sc_wm-gm_t1/README.md

 python test.py --path-images /path/to/image1 /path/to/image2 --path-out /path/to/output --path-model /path/to/nnUNetTrainer__nnUNetPlans__3d_fullres
 ~~~

-> **Note**
 > The `nnUNetTrainer__nnUNetPlans__3d_fullres` folder is inside the `Dataset500_zurich_mouse` folder.

-> To use GPU, add the flag `--use-gpu` in the previous command
+> To use GPU, add the flag `--use-gpu` in the previous command.

 > To use mirroring (test-time) augmentation, add flag `--use-mirroring`.
 NOTE: Inference takes a long time when this is enabled.
-Default: False
+Default: False.

 ## Apply post-processing